tjross28/Guitar-Chord-Analyzer/README.md

 🎸 Virtual Guitar Chord Detector

-This project uses computer vision and hand-tracking AI to recognize common open guitar chords in real-time from a webcam feed.
-It draws a virtual fretboard overlay on the screen and displays the detected chord name.

-🚀 Features

-Webcam-based chord recognition using MediaPipe Hands
+A computer vision project that detects guitar chord shapes in real time using a webcam.

-Rule-based chord detection for common open chords (C, G, D, A, E major/minor, etc.)
+Built with OpenCV and MediaPipe Hands, the program tracks fingertip positions, maps them onto a virtual fretboard, and identifies common open chords (C, G, D, E, A, etc.).

+🔑 Features

+Real-time hand tracking with MediaPipe.

-Virtual fretboard overlay with strings and frets drawn on screen
+Virtual fretboard overlay (strings + frets).

-Interactive fretboard setup: click and drag with your mouse to select your real guitar fretboard once, then the program maps your fingers onto it

-Live feedback showing:

-Finger positions (string + fret)

-Detected chord name
+Fingertip detection with labels showing string & fret.

+Rule-based chord recognition for common open chords.

+On-screen display of the detected chord.

 🛠️ Tech Stack

-Python
+Python 3

-OpenCV (for webcam and drawing overlays)
+OpenCV for webcam + visualization.

-MediaPipe (for hand + finger landmark detection)
+MediaPipe for hand landmark tracking.

-📷 How It Works
+🚀 How It Works

-Launch the program.

-Use your mouse to select the area of the screen where your guitar fretboard is.
+The webcam feed is captured and flipped for a mirror view.

+A fretboard grid (6 strings × 4 frets) is drawn on-screen.

-Place your hand on the guitar — finger positions are detected and mapped to strings/frets.
+Fingertip coordinates are tracked and mapped to strings/frets.

+The program compares the detected finger positions to a set of predefined chord shapes.

-The program matches these positions to stored chord shapes and displays the chord name in real time.
+The current chord is displayed in real time.

 🎯 Example Use Cases

-Beginner guitar players learning chord shapes

-Interactive music/AI demos

-CV + ML project portfolio piece for recruiters

-✅ Roadmap / Future Ideas

-Save fretboard calibration for reuse (no need to redraw every session)

-Expand chord library (barre chords, 7th chords, etc.)

-Audio-based chord verification with microphone input

-Full auto fretboard detection using contour/edge detection
+Visual learning tool for beginners learning chords.

+Fun demo project combining computer vision + music.

+Showcase of real-time pattern recognition in Python.